-In the distance, mountains surround the dominating presence of a swollen stratovolcano that’s capped with a halo of clouds.
+In the distance, mountains surround the dominating presence of a swollen stratovolcano capped with a halo of clouds.
 It’s easy to be fooled by the stillness of the picture-perfect scene, and hikers often climb the volcano on a three- or four-hour pilgrimage to its wide caldera.
-But beneath sits a fiery maelstrom of magma and molten rock that churns and bubbles away.
+But beneath sits a fiery storm of magma and molten rock that churns and bubbles away.

 Hekla (an Icelandic word for a short-hooded cloak, implying a dark omen quality) is one of Iceland’s most active volcanoes, called by Europeans in the Middle Ages, “the gateway to hell.”
 The most significant eruption was recorded in 1104 AD when without warning, the volcano vomited fiery lava, searing ash, and toxic gas.

 Even monk Benedict described the volcano in his 12th-century voyages as “the eternal prison of Judas Iscariot,” one of the original 12 disciples and a betrayer of Jesus Christ.
 But in the 19th century, this ‘entrance to hell’ was dismissed with the rise of scientific thinking.

-The last time the volcano erupted was in February 2000, and before this date, it put on a small show around every 10 years.
-Hekla is part of a volcanic ridge that spans 40 kilometers, and geologists keep a close watch, monitoring any changes.
+The last time the volcano erupted was in February 2000, and before this date, it put on a small show around every ten years.
+Hekla is part of a volcanic ridge that spans 40 kilometres, and geologists keep a close watch, monitoring any changes.

-I’m transfixed to Hekla’s blue glow of snow that plasters its cracks, the shape of an upturned vessel.
+I’m fascinated by Hekla’s blue glow of snow that plasters its cracks, the shape of an upturned vessel.
 Giant lava bombs coated in bright green moss, with tufts of beautiful grass on the top resembling the trolls passed down in Norse mythology, litter the surrounding plains.

 We climb into the cabin, an Ikea style of décor that combines grey, white, and black, and we watch as the evening falls.
 The sky turns a shade of mercury, stars begin to pop like white snowflakes, and the wind picks up while an orange glow lingers over the volcano.

 “The glow of the sun?”
-I ask Terry, “Or something more sinister?”
+I ask Terry.

 Terry keeps his suitcase packed and near the door of the cabin, just in case.
 But within minutes, we fall asleep, like the dead, only gently rocked by the occasional thud from a gust on the wooden beam or metal joist that supports the cabin on its rocky foundation.

 Water is safe to drink from the faucets in Iceland, so before leaving the cabin, we prepare for the day.
 It’s a 20-minute drive from the cabin to Hella (a name that ironically translates to ‘holy’), the closest town along a dirt road of lava and ash.

 There’s a peaceful salmon-run river that funnels through the town.
 On the outskirts sits farmland, home to the friendly Icelandic horses.
 These friendly beasts with thick, long hair are the predecessors of the original Viking horses, brought over in the ninth and 10th centuries from Norway.
 We pull over on a quiet lookout to say “Hello” to a herd.

 With only a map as our guide, we leave Hella with a trail of dust, music cranked to a mix of Euro tunes, and Hekla on the horizon.

 Highway 1 is the only highway in Iceland, which forms the Ring Road, and passes multiple waterfalls and places of interest.
 We briefly stop at Seljalandsfoss (‘foss’ an Icelandic term for waterfall), and we feel the cool kiss on our skin as the cascade of water empties, from a great height, with a rumble of thunder into a ribbon of water below.

-Nearby is the lesser-known Reykjadalur hot springs, which is used by the locals and is found at the end of a 10-minute hike along a river.
+Nearby is the lesser-known Reykjadalur hot springs, which is used by the locals at the end of a 10-minute hike along a river.
 And a short drive from the hot springs is the more significant and louder Skógafoss waterfall, and so the inspiring sights continue with our journey to the park.

 We pass craters, lava fields, mountains carved by eruptions, steaming valleys, a glacier, and giant lava balls wrapped in moss that roll out towards the Atlantic Ocean.
 Terry and I pause before the final leg of our journey to stretch our legs at the black sand beach that runs along enormous basalt cliffs near the village of Vik (translated as ‘bay’).

-There are unrelenting gusts of wind here that catch tourists off guard, like a boxer being dealt with unexpected blows.
+There are unrelenting gusts of wind here that catch tourists off guard, like a boxer dealt with unexpected blows.
 Threatening black rollers crash into towering black cliffs.
 Despite the warning signs that mark the entrance to Reynisfjara beach, two tourists posing for pictures are almost taken out by the unexpected surge of the ‘sneaker’ waves.

 By the time we reach the park, our destination, it’s mid-afternoon.
 We traverse our way past two waterfalls, one of interest called Svartifoss (black fall) that tumbles over 20 meters of defined black basalt columns.
-The trail continues through a colorful orange, red, and yellow valley that scales the slopes.
+The trail continues through a colourful orange, red, and yellow valley that scales the slopes.

-In this incredible scenery, I find to my surprise – while the lower sections of the park crawl with tourists – Terry and me are the only ones on this trail.
+In this incredible scenery, I find to my surprise – while the lower sections of the park crawl with tourists – Terry and I are the only ones on this trail.
 We walk in synchronization while listening to the babbling brook, the wind rustling through the grass, and the low-lying shrubs.

 An abandoned farm is embedded on one side of the slope, overlooking a desert of black sand and ash. Öræfajökull caused cataclysmic damage when it erupted.
 Those living in the foothills were forced to abandon their homes or suffer starvation from the thick ash deposited during the eruption.

 At the top is a rock formation created from previous climbers as a statue or mark of navigation.
 I add a nearby rock to the top, and it slips into place like a piece from a jigsaw.
 I look down at the valley below, the rugged and rocky brown, red, and yellow mountains that are either extinct, dormant or active volcanoes.

 Terry suggests we go back down the way we came.
 It’s frustrating to get so far only to turn around and retrace our steps, but Iceland can pack a punch.
 Weather can change instantly, and the elements are to be taken very seriously.
 It’s not uncommon for tourists to be rescued – or even worse, lose their life – by dismissing Mother Nature’s warning signs.

 It’s a long drive back to the cabin, and along the route, we are hit by a snowstorm that darkens and grows with intensity as it rips into the ocean.
 Luckily, it’s almost over.
-We are left with a residue of slush and rain as we pass this stretch of Highway 1.
+We are left with a residue of mud and rain as we pass this stretch of Highway 1.

-It’s a dense, cloudy black night, but there’s no change in color.
+It’s a dense, cloudy black night, but there’s no change in colour.
 We breathe a sigh of relief.
 It was probably just the glow of the sun, I dismiss.
 The wind is back up to its roar, and we’re careful opening and closing the doors of the vehicle.
 A storm is coming.
 We make our way up the rubble path and into the safety of our shelter.